 Should I Buy Office 365 or Office 2019?

 If you really need Office, you might want to get one or the other.
-If you have an Office 2016 license, you should stick it out until its support ends.
-Whether or not Office 365 will be worth the investment, depends on whether the extra features and included services are worth the added cost to you.
+If you have a Microsoft Office 2016 license, you should stick it out until its support ends.
+Whether or not Office 365 will be worth the investment , depends on whether the extra features and included services are worth the added cost to you.
 In any case, don’t buy Office 2019, unless you’re running Windows 10.

 Are There Free Alternatives to Microsoft Office?